-LastPass offers a bit more on its free level of service than its competitors do, including access on all devices, the ability to save and autofill passwords, a password generator, the ability to store secure notes, and two-factor authentication.
+LastPass includes a bit more on its free level of service than its competitors do, including access on all devices, the ability to save and autofill passwords, a password generator, secure note storage and two-factor authentication.

-If you’re willing to spring for $1.00 per month (paid annually), you’ll gain some other useful features, such as a shared family folder for up to 5 users, priority tech support, passwords for applications, desktop fingerprint ID, and 1GB of encrypted cloud storage.
+If you’re willing to spring for $1 per month (paid annually), you’ll gain some other useful features, such as a shared family folder for up to 5 users, priority tech support, passwords for applications, desktop fingerprint ID and 1GB of encrypted cloud storage.

 The company also offers business team and enterprise levels of service.

-The LastPass mobile app offers users the ability to autofill forms on both the Chrome and Safari browsers, or users can make use of the apps built-in secure browser.
-LastPass also offers app logins, similar to that offered by 1Password.
+The LastPass mobile app provides users the ability to auto-fill forms on both the Chrome and Safari browsers, or users can make use of the app’s built-in secure browser.
+LastPass also offers app logins similar to that provided by 1Password.

 For more information about the LastPass password management app, visit the LastPass website.

-Computer or mobile device users who are looking for an easy, yet secure way to manage their passwords would do well by choosing any of the apps we’ve taken a look at in this article.
+Computer or mobile device users who are looking for an easy, yet secure, way to manage their passwords would do well to choose any of the apps we’ve taken a look at in this article.
 However, like most of us, I tend to have a favorite out of the popular trio of apps.

-1Password has long been my goto app for password management, ever since I bought my first Mac and my first iPhone, The ability to keep my passwords synced among all my devices, as well as the ability to store important information, and auto login to a number of the apps I use daily is the clincher for me.
+1Password has been my go-to app for password management ever since I bought my first Mac and iPhone.
+The ability to keep my passwords synced among all my devices, as well as the ability to store important information and auto-log in to a number of the apps I use daily, is the clincher for me.